CermakM/char-generator/README.md

 ./make-exec.sh && ./font-scrape.sh
 ```

-`fonts` directory will appear in the project main directory
+`fonts` directory will be generated in callers working directory, ie. `pwd`